RealImage/bifrost/README.md

 ## [LICENSE](LICENSE)

-Bifrost is distributed under the terms of the Mozilla Public License 2.0.
+Bifrost is available under the terms of the Mozilla Public License 2.0.

 Qube Cinema © 2023